CSCfi/annif-utils/README.md

 oc new-project annif-utils
 ```

-Create a file for custom values, set at least ingressType and ingressHost.
+Create a copy of a 'values.yaml' file for custom values, set at least ingressType and ingressHost.
 Choose a unique name for your ingress (maybe
 match the namespace you created earlier).
-Here is example `example-annif-utils-rahti.yaml`
+Here is example `example-custom-values.yaml`

 ```yaml
 ingressType: Route